 - Involvement in clubs and organizations

-- Attending information session throughout the year on a variety of topics such as Study Abroad, Carson Scholars, Institutes, and our Exploring BBA Opportunities panel
+- Attending information sessions throughout the year on a variety of topics such as Study Abroad, Carson Scholars, Institutes, etc.

-A. Once your pre-BBA course credits have been transferred to Ross (by late August), you will be able to review your Academic Requirements on Wolverine Access and access a live degree audit of your record.
+A. You can review your Academic Requirements on Wolverine Access and access a live degree audit of your record.
 You may also view the core curriculum, track your progress using a Degree Requirement Checklist, and schedule an advising appointment each semester with your Academic Advisor to discuss your academic plan and ensure you remain on track for graduation.

 A. Course swapping is the method Ross students use to resolve BBA core course conflicts.
-It is very important that students reflect on the decision to alter their assigned cored schedule since it may impact their section cohort experience and transition to Ross.
-Generally, students choose to keep their assigned schedule of courses, swapping sections only if there is a significant need to.
+It is very important that students reflect on the decision to alter their assigned core schedule since it may impact their section cohort experience and transition to Ross.
+Generally, students choose to keep their assigned schedule of courses, swapping sections only if there is a significant need to do so.